Trackunit/developer-hub/guides/sdk-docs/public-apis/graphql-api.md

 ## 1. Add mutation to .graphql file

-You should start with adding a mutation to the `demo.graphql` created above.
+You should start with adding a mutation to the `demo.graphql` created above or any other file with extension `.graphql` in the `src` folder.

 ```graphql
 mutation MyMutation($eventId: String!) {